 Other than that, all of the advice shared regarding the coverage options explained above is applicable here, too.
 Basically, thoroughly review and check out this kind of coverage before you sign on the dotted line.

-Should you go this route, know that you'll have to find your own insurance once your turn 26.
+Should you decide to get health insurance coverage through a parent, know that you'll have to find your own coverage once you turn 26.
 You won't have to do this the day that happens, thankfully; your parent's plan should cover you until Dec.
 31 of that same year.

-The best thing about buying a plan through your state's health insurance marketplace: everybody can do it.
+The best thing about buying a health insurance plan through your state's Obamacare marketplace: everybody can do it.
 Assuming the timing is right, of course.
 In other words, assuming you do it during the yearly open enrollment period.
 Or you qualify for a special enrollment period.
-(See the last section for more information.)

-One bonus of at least checking out the online marketplace: when you apply for a plan there, it'll let you know if you're eligible for the discounts discussed above.
+One bonus of at least checking out the online Obamacare marketplace if you’re pregnant or you’re planning to become pregnant: when you apply for a plan there, it'll let you know if you're eligible for the discounts discussed above.
 It'll also tell you if you're eligible for Medicaid or CHIP coverage.

-Don't take that to mean you shouldn't even consider this option.
+Don't take that to mean you shouldn't even consider getting health insurance coverage directly from an insurer while pregnant.
 It's not impossible you'll be able to find an off-marketplace plan that provides better coverage or costs less than a comparable marketplace offering.